 Because burns are a common hazard related to microwave oven use, make sure children know how to use a microwave oven safely.

-- Teach children to read the controls on the microwave oven-the time, the power level, and the "start" and "stop" controls.
+- Teach children to read the controls on the microwave oven — time, power level and start and stop controls.
 If kids can't read them, they're too young to operate a microwave oven alone.

 - Always have a child use potholders to remove heated food from the microwave oven — whether the food is hot or not.
-In that way it becomes a habit.
+That way, it becomes a habit.
 Keep potholders handy for kids.

 - Teach children to stir heated food before tasting.
-That distributes the heat and avoids hot spots that can cause burns.
+This distributes the heat and avoids hot spots that can cause burns.

-- Show them how to open containers so that steam escapes away from their face.
-That includes packages of popped microwave popcorn.
+- Show them how to open containers so that steam escapes away from their face, including packages of popped microwave popcorn.